jakob-bagterp/colorist-for-python/docs/user-guide/compatibility/backwards-compatible-string-formats.md

 print(f"I want {Color.RED}RED{Color.OFF} color")
 ```

+But as [f-strings were introduced in Python 3.6](https://docs.python.org/3.6/whatsnew/3.6.html#pep-498-formatted-string-literals) and therefore aren't supported in earlier versions, what are the alternatives?

 ## Backwards Compatible Alternatives
-But as f-strings aren't supported in some earlier versions of Python, you can instead use string formatting with `str.format()` or concatenation with `+`.
+Instead, you can use string formatting with `str.format()` or concatenation with `+`.
 All variations yield the same result as before:

 <pre><code>% I want <span class="fg-red">RED</span> color</code></pre>